skilldiego/Windows-Fix-Up/README.md

     *   Windows Update components.
     *   Microsoft Store cache.
     *   Network stack (Winsock, TCP/IP).
 *   **Restart Required:** A system restart is required to complete the disk check (CHKDSK).
-The script will prompt you to restart at the end and includes a 60-second countdown to an automatic restart.
+The script will ask you at the beginning if you want to restart automatically when it's done.

 ## How to Run This Script